Cataract (beam engine): Cornish engines

 The cataract itself resembled a small plunger pump.
 It was an iron box in a cistern filled with water, with a plunger or piston set in the top and pressed downwards by a weight.
 The water within the pump could only escape through a small tap or valve.
-As the plunger gradually fell, its motion was passed upwards by a rocking lever and a rod to the valvegear in the middle chamber.
+As the plunger gradually fell, its motion was passed, by a rocking lever and a rod, upwards to the valvegear.
 Once the rod had risen sufficiently, this opened the first valve to admit steam into the upper part of the cylinder, beginning a new stroke.

 Once the stroke had begun, the cataract's rocking lever was pushed downwards by the engine.
 This lifted the plunger, which acted as a suction pump within the cataract to refill the plunger box, through a flap valve from its surrounding cistern.
 The cistern was kept filled with water by the pump that the engine itself was working.

 The water outlet valve was controlled by a rod from the bottom chamber.
 This was used by the engine's driver to control the working speed, according to the work required.

-The cataract's actuating rod also had a screw adjuster, which acted to vary the water injection time (Newcomen) or the phasing between the inlet and exhaust valves (Cornish).
+The cataract's actuating rod also had a screw adjuster, which acted to vary the phasing between the inlet and exhaust valves.
 This could be used to give a longer and more effective condensation time, if the condensing water supply was warm, as in the Summer.
 This adjustment appears to have been poorly understood though, and little used by the engine drivers.

 Development

 Early cataracts

 The cataract first appeared on Newcomen engines in Cornwall, although their inventor is unknown.
 They were known in Smeaton's time, and they may be another of the developments to Newcomen's engine for which he was responsible.
 James Watt encountered these on his trip to Cornwall in 1777.
 They were of a simpler type, these early cataracts or 'jack in the box' were a simple tumbling box: a wooden box on a pivot was filled with water through an adjustable cock.
 When the box was filled sufficiently to overbalance, the engine's injection valve would be triggered.

+With the original Newcomen cycle, the speed of the return stroke varied according to the boiler pressure, although this still did not affect the strength or speed of the power stroke.